neilb/CPAN-Changes-File/spec.md

   * Use the markdown bullet characters: * + -
   * If bullet characters line up vertically, we assume they're at the same level.
+  * [ ... ] is used for a section heading in CPAN::Changes::Spec;
+    we'll treat it like a bullet.
+Will to be careful about how we interpret what level it's at.
   * If there's a tab character in the leading whitespace, give up trying to parse bullets.
   * If a line doesn't start with a bullet character, it's a continuation line.